A Simple Modeling Framework For Prediction In The Human Glucose-Insulin System: Results

-And finally, as was the case in the T2DM setting, the model is relatively robust to the methods used to estimate it; however, as can be seen in Figure \ref{fig5} and inferred from the discussion above about parameters and their face validity to physiology, the ICU formulation of the model can have more complex parameter estimation issues compared to the T2DM setting.
+And finally, as was the case in the T2DM setting, the model is relatively robust to the methods used to estimate it; however, as can be inferred from the discussion above about parameters and their face validity to physiology, the ICU formulation of the model can have more complex parameter estimation issues compared to the T2DM setting.
 In particular, in the ICU setting there are some cases where the Laplace approximation does not work well because the parameter misfit solution surface is flat in some parameter directions -- a reflection of identifiability issues.
-In these cases we used MCMC to provide UQ results.
-In general we observe that the basal glucose rate $G_b$ and the parameter related to variance, $\sigma$, both allow for more robust estimation compared to the estimation of $\gamma$ and $\beta$.
-The robustness of the estimation of $\sigma$ is important for clinical applications because the variance, $\sigma$, is what is used for deciding insulin doses.
-As a demonstration of the robustness of $\sigma$, consider Figure \ref{fig3}.
-Here we can see the 2-stdev band around the mean for $\sigma$ is tighter than or as tight as the 2-stdev bands for $G_b$, $\gamma$, and $\beta$ for all three patients.
-This implies that the MSG model is able to robustly estimate the amplitude of the BG level fluctuations, which again is important to clinicians.
-On the other hand, considering the plots for $\gamma$ and $\beta$ estimation, the width of the 2-stdev bands shows that we are less certain about the estimated values.
-Remember that both of these parameters are related to the glucose removal rate from the blood.
+We provide more insight about this issue in Supplementary Material.
+Even though the point estimates for each patient and parameter pair by MCMC and optimization are close to each other, since UQ results are more meaningful by MCMC, we present the plots obtained by MCMC.
+In general we observe that $G_b$ and $\sigma$, both allow for more robust estimation compared to the estimation of $\gamma$ and $\beta$.
+The robustness of the estimation of $G_b$ and $\sigma$ is important for clinical applications because the mean and variance are what is used for glycemic management.
+As a demonstration of the robustness of $G_b$ and $\sigma$, consider Fig~\ref{fig6}.
+Here we can see the 2-stdev band around the mean for $G_b$ and $\sigma$ is tighter than the 2-stdev bands for $\gamma$ and $\beta$ for all three patients.
+Remember that both $\gamma$ and $\beta$ are related to the glucose removal rate from the blood.
 This is, perhaps, an indicator of an identifiability issue for these parameters.
 But it is also true that we are indeed less certain about this physiology; glucose can be removed at different rates by different physiological processes, e.g., liver versus adipose tissue, and we are not resolving these physiological subsystems.
 Moreover, due to the non-stationary and sparse nature of the data in the ICU setting, it is harder to estimate some of the model parameters accurately.
 Separating these inference issues is not possible given the data presently collected in these settings.
 Nevertheless, the parameters that play a key role in resolving the mean and variance of the BG dynamics can be estimated accurately up to the desired level.